mcleonard/sampyl/README.md

 ### Documentation

-You can find the documentation at http://sampyl.readthedocs.org/en/latest/.
-It is still a work in progress, of course, but we're working on it.
+You can find the documentation at http://mcleonard.github.io/sampyl/.
+It is a work in progress, of course, but we'll cover all the important bits soon enough.

 ### Tests